Glossary of darts: Round nine

+Round the clock

 Any of a number of game variants where players compete to be the first to hit all the sectors on the board in an agreed order, usually numerical finishing with the 20, although sometimes with the outer bull followed by the bull.
 In some versions hitting a double entitles the player to skip the next number, with a triple entitling the player to skip two numbers.
 Also commonly played by single players as a form of practice; also known as around the world.